The Masters of Counselling is a two-year course, and is available on both a full time and part time basis.

 |PTE (Academic)||59 (at least 51 in all subtests)|

 |TOEFL (IBT)||90 (at least 16 in Listening, Reading; 21 in Writing; 18 in Speaking)|

 WHAT TO EXPECT

-Choose a part-time or full-time program to suit your circumstance and lifestyle.
+Choose a part-time or full-time master of counselling program to suit your circumstance and lifestyle.
 Part-time student should note some classes my be scheduled during the day.
 Some lectures and tutorials may also have evening classes

 Customise your degree